qurator-spk/mods4pandas/README.md

 [![Build Status](https://circleci.com/gh/qurator-spk/modstool.svg?style=svg)](https://circleci.com/gh/qurator-spk/modstool)

-**modstool** converts the MODS metadata from METS files into a pandas DataFrame.
+**mods4pandas** converts the MODS metadata from METS files into a pandas DataFrame.

 Column names are derived from the corresponding MODS elements.
 Some domain knowledge is used to convert elements to a useful column, e.g. produce sets